Our mission is to show every guest a day in the life of a Colorado Jeeper.

 Native Jeeps offers expert-guided, custom Jeep tour adventures on the picturesque mountain roads outside Denver, in Clear Creek County, Colorado.

 We are the only permitted Jeep tour company with active operations in Clear Creek County!
 As such, we offer a truly unique set of expedition tours on breathtaking trails no one else will show you.
-All this, with less than a 40 minute drive from central Denver, 45 minutes from Breckenridge and under an hour from Vail!

 Our guides are local Coloradans with 20+ years of offroad Jeeping experience.
 We wake up every morning fired up to hit the trails.